 Tattoo removal is the term given to various processes used to eliminate the particles of ink beneath the skin.
 There are several methods of tattoo removal, including creams, dermabrasion, and laser treatment.
 By far, the use of lasers is deemed safer and more effective than other methods.

-What Lasers Are Used for Tattoo Removal?
+Types of Lasers Used for Tattoo Removal

 Dr. Behr uses the PicoSure laser and RevLite Laser which is the latest technology for tattoo removal.
 PicoSure’s PressureWave™ gently delivers ultra-short pulses of energy to the tattoo ink in trillionths of a second without injury to the surrounding skin.
 This shatters the ink into tiny particles that are easily eliminated by the body.

 PicoSure has proven efficacy on difficult ink colors, as well as previously-treated tattoos, for better clearance with fewer laser treatments and improved recovery time.

 Laser tattoo removal is performed as a series of treatments.
 During each appointment, you will wear a pair of protective eye shields.
 At your first appointment, we will treat a small area with the laser to see how your skin reacts and to determine the best device setting to achieve the desired outcome.
 Then, the laser handpiece is passed over the tattoo, emitting pulses of intense light for absorption beneath the skin.

 Ink particles are foreign bodies beneath the epidermis.
 Naturally, the body tries to destroy most foreign objects by sending white blood cells to attack them.
 This doesn’t happen with tattoos because larger ink particles are deposited beneath the skin and they are too substantial for white blood cells to destroy them.